telerik/xaml-docs/controls/radwindow/localization.md

 # Localization

-The built-in localization mechanism in Silverlight and WPF allows you to localize any string resource used by the standard __RadWindow__ control.
-Once translated you might use your resources in both Silverlight and WPF projects without changing anything.
+The built-in localization mechanism in {{ site.framework_name }} allows you to localize any string resource used by the standard __RadWindow__ control.
+Once translated you might use your resources in {{ site.framework_name }} projects without changing anything.

->tip __To learn more about the ways in which to localize the RadControls please read the common topic about__ [Localization]({%slug common-localization%})__.__
+>tip To learn more about the ways in which to localize the RadControls please read the common topic about [Localization]({%slug common-localization%}).

 ## Supported Languages